Psittacanthus: Life cycle

-Psittacanthus calyculatus on Pinus douglasiana found that only five months after the sticky seed has inoculated the host tree, are the first true leaves produced.
+Psittacanthus calyculatus on Pinus gordoniana found that only five months after the sticky seed has inoculated the host tree, are the first true leaves produced.

 In the May of the fourth year after infection, the shoots start to produce flower bud full flowering and pollination occurring in November and December.
-(Hummingbirds and passerines are thought to be the pollinators.)
+Hummingbirds and passerines are thought to be the pollinators.
 Fruit maturation takes about a year and occurs from November to February of the fifth year.
 The long life cycle means that infestations may be relatively easily controlled when trees are to be harvested for forestry.